jean-sh/pi-equalizer/README.md

  * `NumPy` for data structures and maths
  * `OpenCV` for its Fourier Transform algorithm, faster than NumPy

-Install the API with `sudo apt install sense-hat`.
-Install the other modules with `pip`.
-To play files other than wav, `ffmpeg` is needed.
+To install the dependencies with apt:
+ * `sudo apt install sense-hat python-pyaudio python-numpy python-opencv ffmpeg`

 ### Usage
 `python path_to_folder/main.py audio_file`